mtvector/GhostOfMT/Tutorials/BasicRNAseq.md

 **directory** means folder in computer lingo

-**command line**: the terminal app on mac, a basic guide can be found here: <https://www.tjhsst.edu/~dhyatt/superap/unixcmd.html>
+**command line**: the terminal app on mac (in utilities directory within Applications), a basic guide can be found here: <https://www.tjhsst.edu/~dhyatt/superap/unixcmd.html> .
+You don't need this unless you want to go deeper.

 **library**: An R package, a bunch of code and functions wrapped up which can be loaded together with library()